 When you have guests over, the last thing you want is to draw attention to your cat’s litter box.
 Get creative and find hidden spots for the boxes.
 You can turn an old toy box or storage chest into a litter box area.
 Cut out a hole on the side, so your cat can come and go.
 You can also convert a plastic storage tub into a litter box hideaway.
 Whatever option you choose, make sure there’s enough ventilation.

 Tip: The boxes might be out of sight, but don’t forget to clean them regularly.
 Cat behavior specialist Pam Johnson-Bennett recommends scooping out the litter boxes twice daily.

 Admit it: sometimes when you visit a friend’s house you can immediately detect that distinctive pet odor.
 And then you wonder if your friends feel the same about your apartment.
 If you have pet urine on the carpet, use a carpet steamer and enzymatic cleaners.
 For urine on tile or grout, use a scrub brush and hydrogen peroxide.
 Avoid using bleach or ammonia to clean up the smell or mess.

 Examine Your Flooring Choices

 Although it may seem like people are especially hard on their floors, pets can treat the floors even harder, particularly if your pet has claws.
-If you’re building or remodeling your space, consider different flooring options to accommodate your furry creature.
+When looking for or remodelling a pet-friendly small apartment, consider the flooring options to accommodate your furry creature.
 Take the time to weigh your options.
-It’s easy to select the cheapest choice, but then you might end up replacing the flooring shortly due to your pet ruining it.
+When remodelling, it’s easy to select the cheapest choice.
+However, you might end up replacing the flooring shortly due to your pet ruining it.

 The Bottom Line

-Your pet is a member of your family, so take the time to consider the options to make sure your four-legged friends feel at home in your small apartment.
+Your pet is a member of your family, so take the time to consider the options to make sure you have a truly pet-friendly small apartment.
 At the end of the day, who doesn’t love to have a dog wagging its tail happily or cat purring its contentment?